ugberaeseac/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 13 - script that changes the group owner to school for the file hello Task 14 - script that changes the owner and the group owner of files and directory simautaneously Task 15 - script that changes the owner and the group owner of a symbolic link Task 17 - script that plays star wars in the terminal
+Task 13 - script that changes the group owner to school for the file hello Task 14 - script that changes the owner and the group owner of files and directory simautaneously Task 15 - script that changes the owner and the group owner of a symbolic link Task 16 - script that changes the owner of a file ONLY if it is owned by a particular user (Guilluame) Task 17 - script that plays star wars in the terminal